 Export button – shows a list of all available exports from Stripo and allows you to export an email for future sending.

-You’ll see an additional window with all export options upon clicking on it.
-They are divided into the "Export to file and applications" and "Export to ESP" sections.
+upon your click on it, you’ll see an additional window with all export options.
+They are divided into the "Export to file or applications" and "Export to ESP" sections.

-Stripo is currently integrated with 75+ ESPs (the number is constantly growing).
+Stripo is currently integrated with over 70 ESPs (the number is constantly growing).
 In order to export your email template from Stripo to an ESP of your choice, you need to synchronize your accounts once, and then the email will be pushed directly to your ESP.

 Our help center has a list of articles where you can find information on synchronizing your Stripo account with your ESP account.